Sheringham railway station: History

-It was opened by British Rail on 2 January 1967 replacing the original station in Sheringham opened by the Midland and Great Northern Joint Railway, which is located across the road, enabling the closure of the level crossing there.
+The current station was opened by British Rail on 2 January 1967, replacing the town's original station opened by the Midland and Great Northern Joint Railway, which is located across the road, enabling the closure of the level crossing there.
 The original station subsequently became the terminus of the North Norfolk Railway heritage line.

-At the time of opening, the railway itself was listed for closure; the basic timber platform provided was intended to cover only the last months of the line's operation.
+At the time of opening, the railway itself was listed for closure; the basic timber platform provided was intended to cover only the last few months of the line's operation.

 Rebuild

 A view of the old platform, intended as a temporary structure when the line was scheduled for closure.
 This photograph was taken before the restoration of the level crossing, showing the buffer stops that marked the limit of operation at that time.

-With the pending introduction of longer Stadler FLIRT Class 755 units by Abellio Greater Anglia, the temporary station platform was finally scheduled to be replaced.
+With the pending introduction of longer Stadler FLIRT units by Abellio Greater Anglia, the temporary station platform was finally scheduled to be replaced.
 The replacement platform would be doubled in length to 80 metres and fitted with improved lighting and shelter.
 The station was due to be closed between Sunday 31 March and Sunday 5 May 2019 for the works to be completed.
 In April, it was reported that the reopening of the station would be delayed due to a fault with supplied components.
 Further delays were then caused by issues with signalling.
 The station finally reopened in late May 2019.

 Services

-All services at Sheringham are operated by Greater Anglia using BMUs.
+All services at Sheringham are operated by Greater Anglia using bi-mode multiple units.